Five Go Off to Camp

-Five Go Off To Camp is the seventh novel in the Famous Five children's adventure series by Enid Blyton.
-It was first published in 1948, and was followed by a number of reprints and translations.
+Five Go Off to Camp is the seventh novel in the Famous Five children's adventure series by Enid Blyton.
+Originally serialised in Sunny Stories magazine from March to November 1948, it was first published that October, and was followed by a number of reprints and translations.
 The story revolves around mysterious "spook trains" that the Five hear about on a lonely moor.
 The book has been adapted to two television series.